-Computer repair technician tools come in all shapes and size, and in this sixth and final part of the series, we look at some other accessory type tools you need in your kit bag, including wireless mice and Velcro ties.
+Computer repair technician tools come in all shapes and size.
+Here, we look at some other accessory type tools you need in your kit bag, including wireless mice and Velcro ties.

 These accessories will save you time and, in some cases, your health.
 Read on!